terra-money/docs/docs/Tutorials/Get-started/Terra-station-extension.md

-# Use the Terra Station browser extension
+# Use Terra Station on Chrome
 Complete this tutorial to install the Terra Station extension for the Google Chrome browser.

 ## Prerequisites